 In short, Elder fails to make a case that the stolen election narrative is even wrong — much less that it belongs in the same corner of the loony bin as Obama the Muslim (not to mention death panels, forged birth certificates and Benghazi cover-ups).
 Yet he purports to have established both with a single quote from a single newspaper.
 He’s balanced quite a stack of cherries here.

 In addition to overtly political topics, you’ll hear the sound of cherries being yanked from trees in relation to a number of other hot-button issues that almost invariably get linked to politics.
 Probably the two canards I hear cherried most often are: “gun control doesn’t work” and “American media has a liberal bias”.
 (Both of these constantly chanted mantras are on Elders list of things you can’t say.
 Really.)
 We’ll be dissecting both of these myths in due course.
-For now let’s just note that “proving” either of them would require an Everest-sized heap of data; but proponents of these beliefs are generally content just to “prove” them with a pebble or two carefully plucked from the mass.
+For now let’s just note that “proving” either of them would require an Everest-sized heap of data; but proponents of these beliefs are generally content just to “prove” them with a nugget or two carefully plucked from the mass.

 Several years ago, the ever-entertaining National Review ran what may be my all-time favorite instance of cherry picking.
 There is unquestionably a liberal bias in the media, it declared, because x number of media outlets during a certain period of time ran y stories about “gun control” and only z stories about gun ownership.
 First off, the ever-entertaining NR was selecting a single issue as the determining indicator of bias.
 Then, it heavily stacked the deck by comparing coverage of “gun control” to coverage of gun ownership — how often is the latter really newsworthy?
 And do you really think that right-wing media would never have any interest in covering “gun control”?
 This illustrates just one of the many reasons why I can never resist affixing “ever-entertaining” to “National Review”.

 None of the foregoing should be construed as an admonition against countering the prevailing paradigm.
 If I didn’t favor questioning “conventional wisdom”, this blog wouldn’t exist.
-(The prevailing paradigm, in case you really didn’t know, includes the “conventional wisdom” that media has a “liberal bias”; that “gun control doesn’t work”; that “both sides” are equally hostile and over the top; and that scientists are unscrupulous and inept.)
+(The prevailing paradigm, in case you really didn’t know, includes the “conventional wisdom” that media have a “liberal bias”; that “gun control doesn’t work”; that “both sides” are equally hostile and over the top; and that scientists are unscrupulous and inept.)
 But if you’re going to challenge experts in their own field, you’re going to need a hell of a lot more than your beliefs.
 And if you expect your beliefs to be taken seriously by people who are knowledgeable on the topic, those beliefs need to be backed up by more than a few cherry picked facts wrenched out of context.